 What about Our Job Schedules and Custody?

-Again, this question is similar to the original question: Can a mother lose custody for not having a job?
-The answer is no. The court does not assume that one parent is better than the other parent, whether or not they are working.
+To answer this question, it is identical to the initial inquiry: Can a mother lose custody for not having a job?
+The answer is no. In court proceedings, there’s never any assumption that one parent would be better than the other regardless of employment status.

 The court is going to look at all the factors and circumstances and make a decision it believes is in the best interest of your child.
 Job schedules can be important factors in the court’s decision.